logo

 • Improved production

-For a herd starting a breeding programme with FE tolerant sires the first benefits (FE tolerance in young stock) are not available for 18 months after first insemination.
+For a herd starting a breeding programme with FE tolerant sires, the first benefits (FE tolerance in young stock) are not available for 18 months after first insemination.
 Gains in FE tolerance will be made as each generation of daughters from FE sires enters the herd.
 A full herd with FE tolerance is achievable in 7-8 years.
+If you’re in a high-FE challenge area, talk to your breeding company for more information.

 Risk level